bennylope/django-organizations/docs/getting_started.rst

 While django-organizations has some basic usability 'out-of-the-box', it's designed to be used as a foundation for project specific functionality.
-The view mixins should provide base functionality from which to work for unique situations.
+The :ref:`view mixins <mixins>` should provide base functionality from which to work for unique situations.